1. Can you give me brief about your project, roles and responsibilities? Answer:

 4. Test individual tasks using

-ad-hoc commands:
+ansible ad-hoc commands:

 ansible webservers -m ping